Sinkhole Insurance: What It Covers, Cost & Who Needs It

 Find your best options in less than 2 minutes

-Your homeowners insurance policy covers a lot — but sinkhole damage almost certainly isn't one of them.
-Across the U.S., standard policies treat sinkholes as "earth movement" and exclude them entirely, leaving homeowners in high-risk states like Florida, Texas, and Kentucky with potentially six-figure repair bills and no insurance safety net.
+Your homeowners insurance policy covers a lot, but sinkhole damage almost certainly isn't one of them.
+Across the U.S., standard policies treat sinkholes as "earth movement" and exclude them entirely, leaving homeowners in high-risk states like Florida, Texas, and Kentucky facing repair bills that can climb from tens of thousands into the millions with no insurance safety net.

-This guide breaks down exactly what sinkhole insurance is, how it differs from your standard homeowners policy, which coverage types actually apply, and what it costs to add this protection.
-Whether you're a Florida homeowner navigating the difference between CGCC and sinkhole loss coverage, or a homeowner in a karst-prone state wondering if you're at risk, this guide will help you make a smarter, more informed decision about your coverage.
+This 2026 guide breaks down exactly what sinkhole insurance is, how it differs from a standard homeowners policy, which coverage types actually apply, and what it costs to add this protection.
+Whether you're a Florida homeowner navigating the difference between CGCC and sinkhole loss coverage, a Pennsylvania homeowner tracking House Bill 589 as it sits with the state Senate, or simply a homeowner in a karst-prone state wondering if you're at risk, this guide will help you make a smarter, more informed decision about your coverage.

 Key Pinch Points

-• Standard homeowners insurance excludes sinkhole damage entirely
+• Standard homeowners insurance excludes all sinkhole damage entirely

 • Florida requires CGCC coverage but sinkhole loss coverage is optional